fusion-energy/neutronics_material_maker/README.md

 ## Usage - basic Material

-Here is an example that access a material from the internal collection called eurofer which has about 60 isotopes of and a density of 7.78g/cm3.
+Here is an example that accesses a material from the internal collection called eurofer which has about 60 isotopes of and a density of 7.78g/cm3.

 ```python
 import neutronics_material_maker as nmm